ThahirAboobacker/Efficode-ACRR/README.md

 # Efficode-ACRR: AI Code Review and Refactoring Tool

-A comprehensive tool for automated code review and refactoring using AI techniques.
+A comprehensive tool for automated code review and refactoring using AI and rule-based techniques.

 ## Project Structure